 By now the Laboratory Studio moved to a new location and named the ‘Labtones Studio’.
 Multiple albums from other national and international artists were recorded here.
 Also, the band released an ambitious project in 2010: the international, independent music network Labtones.com.

 Despite all these activities, LorentZ found the time to work on new, own material, which finally resulted in the EP ‘10.17’, released in April 2018.
 This EP contains six songs on which the band showcases a new, louder and more layered sound.
 Again, the band choose to follow a 100% DIY mentality.
 For example, the release of the first single of the EP (‘Down on me’) was combined with a special video, in which the band used the newest computer techniques to transform themselves in a moving painting.
-With this new material the band is ready again to climb the stage.
+The video got attention in various media outlets and the single even reached the no. 1 spot in the charts of Dutch music blog FTM (followed by a no. 1 spot for the EP as well).
+Also, the single got airplay on Dutch radio station IndieXL as well and reached the top 20 of the IndieXL charts.

 "So, LorentZ was a refreshing relief."